BioRyajenka/operational-transformation/README.md

   client from his last sync with server)
 * on the other hand, *jumping* history engine is slower on operations addition (**O(nlogn)** time), but it is much faster on retrieving operations from history: **O(logn)** time for retrieval.

+### yet another metric (reconnection after working offline for a long time) ###
+Consider the following scenario: 19 clients making about 60 ops/sec into 10^5-sized document.
+Then one new client connects.

+To connect, he need to download all changes which were made after him being online for the last time.
+All missed operations produced by other clients need to be combined into a new one and be sent to the new client.

+With *simple* history engine, all missed operations will be combined one-by-one (**O(n)** complexity).
+With *jumping* history engine, only **O(logn)** combinations is needed.

+Given the scenario described, if the new client reconnects after 5 seconds offline with ~6000 missed operations, with a *simple* history mechanism, the server will need about `~14 seconds` to reconnect this client.
+Whereas with a *jumping* history engine, the server will need only `~0.007 seconds`.

 How to run the code
 ----